K7NGhost/K7NGhost.github.io/_posts/2025-01-25-welcome-to-jekyll copy.markdown

 date:   2025-01-25 14:43:42 -0500
 categories: jekyll update
 ---

+First post that will I will keep as way to remind myself of humble beginnings.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: